Abbey Road on the River 20th Anniversary: What you need to know before you GO

 Q: Is the Festival for all ages?

 A: Yes, the Festival is appropriate for kids of all ages.
-Children 10 and younger get in free with each ticket order.
+Children 5 and younger get in free with each ticket order.
+In celebration of the 20th Anniversary, there is free admission for one guest 20 and under per paid ticket.

 Q: Where can I park?

-Q: Can I walk over the Big Four Pedestrian Bridge to access the Festival?
+Q: Can I walk over the Big Four Pedestrian Bridge to access Abbey Road on the River?

-A: Yes, it is easy to park on the Louisville side of the bridge and walk over to Big Four Station Park.
+A: Yes, you can park on the Louisville side of the bridge and walk over to Big Four Station Park.
 You will exit the bridge right at the box office.
+(Please note: Forecastle Festival is taking place at Waterfront Park in Louisville on Memorial Day Weekend, so Louisville parking may be scarce.)

 Q: What about reserved seating:

-Q: If I leave for part of the day, can I come back?
+Q: If I leave for part of the day, can I return?

-A: While re-entry is permitted, you must still go through a full security check each time you return.
+A: While re-entry is permitted, you must still go through a complete security check each time you return.

 Q: Will I be able to dance?